What are Soil Nails?

 About Soil Nailing

 Soil nailing is a ground engineering technique for stabilising slopes, excavations and retaining walls.
 It involves the use of soil nails (long steel bars) which are grouted into pre-drilled holes in the ground as a way of reinforcing the soil.
-[1] Soil nailing is suitable for both permanent and temporary retaining walls and other applications such as tunnel portals, highway cuts, bridge abutments, erosion control and repair of existing retaining structures.
+[1] Soil nailing is suitable for both permanent and temporary retaining walls and other applications such as tunnel portals, roadway cuts, bridge abutments, erosion control landslip prevention, and repair of existing retaining structures.
 [2]

 Soil Nails